Carmel Enacts Bicycle Road Safety Ordinance so says Carmel Bicycle Accident Lawyer

 Federal funding for trail and bike lanes

 Indiana has demonstrated a commitment to strengthen the well-being of Hoosiers and environmental protection concerns by spending more than 2% of federal funds for the construction of thousands of miles of interconnected trails and bike lanes.
 “But motorists and cyclists must be educated in the safe navigation of mixed-use roads,” states Carmel bicycle accident lawyer, Charlie Ward.

-When cyclists and scooter operators share the road with motorists, a heightened level of awareness and knowledge of lane procedures must be observed.
-This is particularly true when motorists turn, change lanes, and exit their vehicles.
+Too many motorists are completely unaware that when cyclists and e-scooter operators share the road, a heightened level of awareness and knowledge of lane procedures must be observed.
+Particularly when motorists turn, change lanes, and exit their vehicles.
 “In my experience as a Carmel Indiana bicycle accident lawyer, I have not seen the public services educational push to teach citizens and establish a safe state of co-existence between motorists and cyclists.”

 Carmel, Indiana – The Bicycle Friendly City

 Pedal cyclist deaths involving motorized vehicles account for 2.3 percent of all traffic fatalities.
 To reduce the number of deaths involving cyclists and motorists, the central Indiana city of Carmel, known as The Bicycle Friendly City, has taken the reins in adopting common-sense laws that regulate the systematic utilization of roads, bicycle lanes, and multi-use paths by and between motorists and non-motorists.
 As an experienced Carmel Indiana bicycle accident lawyer, I recommend motorists, pedestrians, and cyclists become familiar with Carmel’s ordinances.
 The complete Ordinance D-2137- 13 (as Amended) may be found here.